Developer(s) – Capcom

 As the first game I ever played, Chip N’ Dale: Rescue Rangers for the NES has always held a special place in my own video gaming repertoire, and one that I think still very much holds up to this day.
 Back when 2D side-scrolling was the standard in the medium, and on the console, Chip N’ Dale to me, stands out as one of the better efforts, among many other unlicensed games in the genre, such as Robodemons and Menace Beach, and even among some of Capcom’s more popular efforts like Mega Man.

 Graphics – 8/10

-There is a lot of extremely effective use of colour in Chip N’ Dale, just like Mega Man before it.
-Capcom were the first developers to bring the new standard of adding black outlines to both character sprites and scenery, thus making it easier for certain shades of the same colour, such as blue, to blend in better with one another, and also to make the sky texture stand out better among everything else.
+There is a lot of extremely effective use of color in Chip N’ Dale, just like Mega Man before it.
+Capcom were the first developers to bring the new standard of adding black outlines to both character sprites and scenery, thus making it easier for certain shades of the same color, such as blue, to blend in better with one another, and also to make the sky texture stand out better among everything else.
 It’s evident that they also used the same technique in Chip N’ Dale, and it worked flawlessly.
-The soundtrack to this game is also extremely impressive, and stands out greatly among most 8-bit NES soundtracks.
+The soundtrack to this game is also extremely impressive and stands out greatly among most 8-bit NES soundtracks.

 Gameplay – 7/10

 What I think makes Chip N’ Dale better than the original Mega Man is that it’s a lot accessible.
 The difficulty curve hasn’t been set anywhere near as high as the Blue Bomber’s first game, but regardless, it still remains a fair challenge.
-It’s also interesting to see what influence Capcom took from Nintendo, and the second instalment of Super Mario Bros; with players having to pick up objects and throw them at enemies in order to advance, not to mention the mechanics of being able to select multiple playable characters.
+It’s also interesting to see what influence Capcom took from Nintendo, and the second installment of Super Mario Bros; with players having to pick up objects and throw them at enemies in order to advance, not to mention the mechanics of being able to select multiple playable characters.